bhuvangolhar/Data-Structures-and-Algorithms/Array/array_definition.md

 An array is one of the most fundamental datstored together in contiguous memory locations.
 This means that once an array is created, the elements are placed
 Conceptually, an array can be thought of as a sequence or list of elements where each element is identified by a unique index.
 These indexes act as a direct address to the

-directly using its index in constant time, without having to traverse through the preceding 99 elements.
-This feature makes arrays especially useful in situations where quick access to elements is required, such as in implementing lookup tables, matrices, or algorithmic problems where efficiency is a priority.

-Arrays are not just restricted to one-dimensional structures.
-In Java, we can create multi-dimensional arrays, such as two-dimensional arrays that store data in rows and

 are contiguous memory blocks that group similar data elements together.